smatechnologies/opcon-basic-training/docs/Unit 2 Exercise 9.md

 In the **On Request Freq** job, create a new frequency that will be used to add jobs dynamically to a schedule.

-In the **Begining of Period Freq** job, create a new frequency that will run on the 1st Working Day (WD) of the month or the day after in case of a holiday.
+In the **Beginning of Period Freq** job, create a new frequency that will run on the 1st Working Day (WD) of the month or the day after in case of a holiday.

 In the **Middle of Period Freq** job, create a new frequency named that will run on the Wednesday closest to the middle of the month or the day after in case of a holiday.

 In the **End of Period Freq** job, create a new frequency named that will run on the last Working Day (WD) of the month or the day before in case of a holiday.

 ### Instructions
 1. In **Studio**, select the **Frequency Practice** Schedule and click **View**.
 2. In the side menu, select **Add Job**.

 #### Create the On Request Freq Job
 3. In the **Name** field, enter **On Request Freq**.
 4. Leave the **Job Type** as **Null Job**.
 5. Click the **Save** button.